Skip to content

 • How the research results can be used.

-NMIN’s NanoMedicines Translated Program is facilitated by the seasoned Knowledge Transfer Professional Sylviane Duval.
+NMIN’s NanoMedicines Translated Program was facilitated by the seasoned Knowledge Transfer Professional Sylviane Duval.
 Sylviane is the founder of OpenTheBox consultancy, which focuses on knowledge transfer, research navigation, and business/soft-skills and science communications training for scientists.
 She is also co-founder of the Institute for Knowledge Mobilization and a member of Evidence for Democracy’s Network of Experts.
 She has served on national and international boards supporting the ethical and accessible communication of science (including Plain Language International); on a national advisory committee promoting the protection of intellectual property; and as Vice-President of the Science Writers and Communicators of Canada.

 “The language of the academy and that of the street are completely different.
 Over many years, it’s been my great pleasure to help scientists bridge the gap so they can gain public support for their work and, most of all, translate results into usable tools and knowledge that benefit society,” says Sylviane.